trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

 - the HTTP client, i.e., a browser initiates an HTTP request and after a request is made, the client waits for the response

-- the HTTP server handles and processing requests from clients (and continues to listen and to accept other requests), after that it sends a response to the client
+- the HTTP server handles and processing requests from clients (and continues to listen, and to accept other requests), after that it sends a response to the client

 - any type of data can be sent by HTTP as long as both the client and the server know how to handle the data content